 Clayco Future Leaders Fellowship

-The Clayco Future Leaders Fellowship supports and cultivates future arts leaders and administrators from backgrounds historically underrepresented in opera and arts administration, particularly those who identify as BIPOC (Black, Indigenous, Person of Color).
+The Clayco Future Leaders Fellowship supports and cultivates BIPOC (Black, Indigenous, Person of Color) future arts leaders and administrators.
 Opera Theatre’s Clayco Future Leaders Fellowship Program provides in-depth experiences that advance the skills, knowledge, and capabilities that make these careers possible.

-Fellows serve in a full-time position specializing in one area (Advancement, Artistic Administration, or Administration) while gaining knowledge in a range of essential functions across the organization, including artistic administration, fundraising, marketing, audience cultivation, and business administration.
+Three fellows serve in a full-time position specializing in one area while gaining knowledge in a range of essential functions across the organization, including artistic administration, production, community engagement, fundraising, marketing, audience cultivation, and business administration.

-All Fellows will receive a full-time salary, benefits, a relocation and transportation stipend, and professional development.
+All Fellows will receive a full-time salary of $750 per week, benefits, a relocation reimbursement, monthly transportation stipend, and professional development.

 Application and Selection:

-Individuals from backgrounds historically underrepresented in opera and arts administration, particularly those who identify as BIPOC, are invited to apply.
+Individuals from backgrounds historically underrepresented in opera and arts administration, specifically those who identify as BIPOC, are invited to apply.

-All candidates must complete the online application, which includes submitting a resume, cover letter explaining their interest in the program, and response to brief essay questions.
+All candidates must complete the online application, which includes submitting a resume, cover letter explaining their interest in the program, brief video response to questions, and personal statement.

 Applications will be reviewed, and interviews will take place this summer.
-Successful candidates will be notified in early August 2022.
+Successful candidates will be notified in September 2023.

 Eligible candidates must have completed at least two years of college level work or have equivalent experience in arts or arts-related work (administration, performance, or other related experience).